rpstreef/terraform-aws-sam-integration-example/README.md

 The following services are deployed with Terraform;
 - AWS Cognito
 - AWS IAM
-- (Added) CloudWatch Alarms, costs will be incurred for enabling Detailed Monitoring for API Gateway (!)
+- AWS CloudWatch Alarms, costs will be incurred for enabling Detailed Monitoring for API Gateway (!)
-- (Added) AWS CodePipeline, and CodeBuild with Github as source repository.
+- AWS CodePipeline, CodeBuild, and CodeDeploy with Github as source repository.
 There's a free tier for:
   - [CodeBuild](https://aws.amazon.com/codebuild/pricing/), 100 build minutes of ```build.general1.small``` per month.
   - [AWS CodePipeline](https://aws.amazon.com/codepipeline/pricing/): 1 free pipeline active per month.
+New pipeline's free for the first 30 days.